MaximRouiller/AzureFunctions-Workshop/src/content/workshops/functions/1-what-is-serverless/_index.md

 An attribute of that execution model is that you pay for what you consume and not for what you reserve.
 When you create services in cloud providers, you reserve for a certain amount of CPU/RAM.
 This is not a necessary concern when you start a new serverless application.

 Serverless goes without this as the whole premise to care about servers less.
 Meaning that when using a serverless framework, you should not be required to control scaling at all.

+Finally, everything in serverless is in someway related to events.
+Whether we are talking about an HTTP request, a timer, a new file is added to a cloud storage, or a message to unqueue, it's all concepts found in serverless.
+Those events allow the Cloud provider to detect when it needs to provision more or less resources for your application.

 Now, how do you run code on a Serverless platform?
 This takes us to...